Who doesn’t love a good road trip? Planning a trip is always exciting, but do cars feel the same? It’s a great question.

-(By short drives I mean less than ten minutes actual highway driving.)
+(By short drives I mean less than ten minutes of actual highway driving.)

-Problem is moisture, it naturally accumulates inside the engine after shutdown.
-Components like the exhaust system, under hood electrical components, brake components like brake drums and rotors all attract moisture.
+The problem is moisture, it naturally accumulates inside the engine after shutdown.
+Components like the exhaust system, underhood electrical components, brake components like brake drums and rotors all attract moisture.
 Moisture promotes corrosion.

 Moisture is the enemy of all machinery and electrical components.